pippinbarr/cart253-2020/projects/project2/README.md

 1. Working on a large-scale program
 2. Using prototyping to explore ideas
 3. Demonstrating mastery of course material
-4. Beginning to find a voice as a creative programmer
+4. Continuing to find a voice as a creative programmer

 ## Brief